Quantum Radar for ISAC: Sum-Rate Optimization: ISAC System

 which when plugged into the respective SINR expressions and simplifying result in

-where $\mathbf{\Phi} = \mathbf{C} \mathbf{V}_{ t} \mathbf{C}^H + \sigma_n^2 \mathbf{I}_{N_r}$ and $\mathbf{\Psi} = p\mathbf{h}\mathbf{h}^H + \mathbf{B} \mathbf{V}_{ t} \mathbf{B}^H + \sigma_n^2 \mathbf{I}_{N_r} \in \mathbb{C}^{N_r \times N_r}$~\cite{bischeltsrieder2024engineering}.
+where $\mathbf{\Phi} = \mathbf{C} \mathbf{V}_{ t} \mathbf{C}^H + \sigma_w^2 \mathbf{I}_{N_r}$ and $\mathbf{\Psi} = p\mathbf{h}\mathbf{h}^H + \mathbf{B} \mathbf{V}_{ t} \mathbf{B}^H + \sigma_w^2 \mathbf{I}_{N_r} \in \mathbb{C}^{N_r \times N_r}$~\cite{he2023full}.
 Thus, the optimization problem can be expressed as

-where $\rho_s$ is the minimum required radar SINR to achieve a certain desired sensing performance.
+where $B$ is the system bandwidth and $\rho^s$ is the minimum required radar SINR to achieve a certain desired sensing performance.
 The objective function and radar SINR constraint of~(\ref{Eq:Optimization_Problem_1}) are nonconcave and nonconvex, respectively.
-To handle the nonconcavity, define an auxiliary optimization variable $0 \le u \le \bar{\gamma}^{\text{UL}}$ and replace $\bar{\gamma}^{\text{UL}}$ in~(\ref{Eq:Optimization_Problem_1}) with it.
+To handle the nonconcavity, define an auxiliary optimization variable $0 \le u \le \bar{\gamma}^u$ and replace $\bar{\gamma}^u$ in~(\ref{Eq:Optimization_Problem_1}) with it.
 For the second objective function term, reexpress it as follows

 where both terms are concave with respect to $\mathbf{V}_{ s}$ and $\mathbf{V}_{ c}$.
 For a concave function, $f(x)$, its first-order expansion around $x_0$ satisfies the following inequality

 Thus, using the SCA technique to linearize the second term gives